-Due to the historical reality of declining enrollments, colleges and universities have engaged in the marketing and recruitment of students since the mid-1970s (Kotler, 1975; Stark, 1977; Fiske, 1979).
-Western Interstate Commission for Higher Education (WICHE) in 2012 released their 8th edition of high school graduate forecasting for use by policymakers, enrollment managers, college counselors, schools and school districts, researchers and the media.
-WICHE summarizes the trending decline in college applicants as threefold: 1.
-Declining high school graduation classes; 2.
-Insufficient academic preparation; and 3.
-Inadequate personal or family finances.
-As a result, marketing strategies have become more sophisticated and aggressive over the years, as illustrated by numerous researchers, analysts and practitioners (Chapman, 1981; Jugenheimer, 1995; Kittle, 2000; Pampaloni, 2010).
+Due to the historical reality of declining enrollments, colleges and universities have engaged in the marketing and recruitment of students since the mid 1970s (Kotler, 1975; Stark, 1977; Fiske, 1979).
+The marketing strategies have become more sophisticated and aggressive over the years, as illustrated by numerous researchers, analysts and practitioners (Chapman, 1981; Jugenheimer, 1995; Kittle, 2000; Pampaloni, 2010).
 Moreover, the Journal of Marketing for Higher Education is devoted exclusively to the profession.

 College and university retrenchment strategies, however, can be portrayed as a more draconian effort to confront "the crisis in higher education" (Coy, 2014).
 Slaughter examined the practice over twenty years ago (1993a; 1993b) and found the rationale for the decisions to be debatable and the results to be inequitable.
-Sharrock (2014) examined retrenchment efforts in Australia and reports that union and staff opposition often leads to intense media scrutiny.
-As a result, he recommends the posing and answering of four critical questions prior to any retrenchment effort: (1) Does it demonstrate a respect for people and their work?; (2) Will it support the academic mission?; (3) Is the process of decision-making consistent and fair?; and (4) Is it a strategic necessity for the institution?
-Given the likely media scrutiny of retrenchment efforts; for example, when the public media actively cover students and faculty sit-ins over retrenchment efforts Schackner (2013) - it is somewhat surprising to discover a relative paucity of research examining public perceptions and the concomitant marketing implications of a university's retrenchment strategy.
-However, management research demonstrates that special interest groups will organize, become vocal and scrutinize all attempts to downsize (Cameron, 1994).
-Yet, Cameron (1994) found that the perception of organizational effectiveness improves when a company performs a systematic analysis, implements in increments, facilitates open communication, increases employee involvement in the process, advances concepts of quality and creativity for long term solvency, involves the stakeholders/customers and officially establishes long-term goals.
+Finally, Sharrock (2014) has examined retrenchment efforts in Australia and reports that union and staff opposition often leads to intense media scrutiny.
+As a result, he recommends the posing and answering of four critical questions prior to any retrenchment effort: (1) Does it demonstrate a respect for people and their work?; (2) Will it support the academic mission?; (3) Is the process of decisionmaking consistent and fair?; and (4) Is it a strategic necessity for the institution?
+Given the likely media scrutiny of retrenchment efforts, it is somewhat surprising to discover a relative paucity of research examining public perceptions and the concomitant marketing implications of a university's retrenchment strategy.